abhigna-v/subscribing-to-newsletter/README.md

-Allows users to subscribe  to a newsletter . built using nodejs. used mailchimp's servers to handle requests.
+Allows users to subscribe  to a newsletter . built using nodejs. used mailchimp to handle requests.